utkarsh147-del/Face-recogniser-using-Deep-Learning/README.md

 9.from keras.layers import *
 10.from keras.regularizers import *
 11.from keras.optimizers import RMSprop
+12.import tensorflow as tf
+13.from tensorflow import keras
+14.from tensorflow.keras import layers
+15.from tensorflow.keras.models import Sequential
 ## Installations
  pip needs to be install which is pip install mtcnn